 Although some people have the mistaken idea that healthcare professionals like me are born clean-living and healthy, the truth is that I have achieved ideal posture as the only sustainable solution to my own health problems.

-If you want good results and results that last, you must be willing to look at your everyday life.Here is a list I made of simple, EVERYDAY THINGS THAT CAN WRECK YOUR POSTURE:
+If you want good results that last, you must be willing to look at more than your physical lifestyle.Here is a list I made of simple, everyday things that can wreck your posture:

-When you fail to drink enough water – dry skin, headaches, sluggish bowels may all be signs – your body tissues become dehydrated.
-When the tissues in question, are your cartilagenous spinal discs, this can lead to disc degeneration.
+When you fail to drink enough water – dry skin, headaches and sluggish bowels – your body tissues become dehydrated.
+When the tissues in question, are your vertebral discs, this can lead to disc degeneration.

-Active sitting involves movement and frequent changes of position.
+Active sitting involves movement and frequent changes of position, while remaining seated.
 I believe that we can learn a thing or two from our children – Let’s all fidget, wiggle and stir!

 In the late 90s, therapists in the United States were working to certify road rage as a medical condition.
 Although it isn’t listed as an official mental disorder, most of us experience aggressive driving from time to time.

-How many times have I been taking a medical history, when a patient tells me they have chronic neck pain, headaches and muscle tension?
-One of my first questions is always: ‘How many car accidents have you been in?’
+How many times have I been taking a patient’s medical history, when they tell me they have chronic neck pain, headaches and muscle tension?
+One of my first questions is always: How many car accidents have you been in?

 I generally consider all accidents over 20mph significant.
-The injury is often not recognised until many years later, by x-ray.
+The injury is often not recognized until many years later, on a neck x-ray.

 So the next time you get cut off on the highway (that was today for me), take a deep breath, instead of giving them the finger and riding up on their arse!
 I hear you; easier said, than done.